Davie residents say unconfirmed tornado damaged mobile homes

 Back in Davie, the residents of the mobile home park said they feel lucky the outcome wasn’t worse.

-“As long as nobidy was hurt, it’s just physical damage.
-That can be repaired,” said DeLuca.
+“As long as nobody was hurt, it’s just physical damage.
+That can be repaired,” said Deluca.

-The residents of the home that was declared a total loss said they were in the middle of renovating it and now they have to start over from scratch.
+The residents of the home that was declared a total loss said they were in the middle of renovating it, and now they have to start over from scratch.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.